frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/4640c20527f54ef55006fb796960efb5)

-So called because of the keys for window snapping, which snap to one of the screen halves or quadrants.
-The center key sets the window to the full vertical height.
-This works on macOS if [Rectangle](https://rectangleapp.com) is running; not really working on Windows and Linux yet.
+So called because of the keys for window snapping, which snap the active window to various locations on the screen.
+This works on macOS if [Rectangle Pro](https://rectangleapp.com) is running; not working at all on Windows and Linux yet.

-Three mouse buttons are available on the left thumb.
-On the right are shortcuts for screenshots.

 The encoder is used to control the backlight LEDs and OLED brightness, depending on which modifier is held.